Many creative solutions are available nowadays to help teachers motivate their students, but sometimes it’s hard to incorporate them into lessons.

 - Differentiate between radical and incremental innovation in education;

-- Explore student-centered approaches, innovative solutions including contextual learning, storytelling, role-playing, and technology;
+- Explore student-centered approaches, and innovative solutions including contextual learning, storytelling, role-playing, and technology;

 - Design teaching solutions that are suitable to their learning goals;